billpg/HashBack/README.md

    - Output: 256 bits / 32 bytes
 2. Encode the hash result using BASE-64, including the trailing `=` character.

 Note that the hash is performed on the same bytes that were encoded inside the BASE64 block.
-Because of this, the JSON itself may be flexible with formatting whitespace or JSON character encoding, as long as the JSON object is valid according to the rules above.
-As the intended audience is another machine, no whitespace and UTF-8 encoding is preferable.
+Because of this, the JSON itself may be flexible with formatting whitespace or JSON character encoding, as long as the JSON object is valid according to the requirements of JSON itself and the rules stated above.

 The fixed salt is used to ensure that a valid hash is only meaningful in light of this document, as that salt is not sent over the wire with the request.
 For your convenience, here is the 32 byte fixed salt block in a variety of encodings:
 - Base64: `cdpiCQall50uHOUQQltbSJb2RVPY6xXvouWLowZJr8k=`<!--FIXED_SALT_B64-->